ORCID iD 0000-0003-1315-6584.

 His first novel, Journeys in the Dead Season, was published by Macmillan in 2005.

-He is a member of the editorial board of Creative Writing Studies; and a member of Literature Wales.
-He was the Chair of the English-language Panel for the 2012 Wales Book of the Year Award.
+He is a member of the editorial board of Creative Writing Studies; and was the Chair of the English-language Panel for the 2012 Wales Book of the Year Award.

 Spencer completed his PhD in 1999 at the University of the West of England, Bristol, (UWE).
 The research entailed a detailed prosopographical analysis of Bristolian political and economic elites between 1835 and 1939 (externally supervised by Professor Sir Rick Trainor and Professor Sir David Cannadine).